trustfarm/rteo/README.md

 Parity's goal is to be the fastest, lightest, and most secure Ethereum client.
 We are developing Parity using the sophisticated and cutting-edge Rust programming language.
 Parity is licensed under the GPLv3, and can be used for all your Ethereum needs.

-Parity comes with a built-in wallet.
-To access [Parity Wallet](http://web3.site/) simply go to http://web3.site/ (if you don't have access to the internet, but still want to use the service, you can also use http://127.0.0.1:8180/).
+Parity comes with a built-in wallet, to install it please follow [these instructions](https://wiki.parity.io/Parity-Wallet).
 It includes various functionality allowing you to:

 - create and manage your Ethereum accounts;
 - manage your Ether and any Ethereum tokens;
 - create and register your own tokens;
 - and much more.

+From Parity Ethereum client version >=1.10, the User Interface (UI) is accessible in a separate application called Parity UI.
+To keep using the UI in the browser (deprecated), [follow these steps](https://wiki.parity.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md#the-parity-ui-application-isnt-working-the-way-i-want).

 By default, Parity will also run a JSONRPC server on `127.0.0.1:8545` and a websockets server on `127.0.0.1:8546`.
 This is fully configurable and supports a number of APIs.